bl1te/MCJ-datapack-attempt/README.md

 :pushpin: **And I mean it.
 I'd like to hear any feedback on any aspect of this world/datapack: source code architecture/structure, entities naming, commands optimization, etc. Anything.**

-Feel free to use any of the contents at your discretion.
+Feel free to use any of the contents at your discretion. _Just credit me, okay?_

 ## Installation